Jon-Stickrod/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+:The DOM is the "document object model" it is the version of our code that exists in the browser, that then gets loaded as a web site.

 2. What is an event?
+:Events happen when a piece of code is interacted with on the user side,

 3. What is an event listener?
+:java Script allows us to assess events that take place, witch lets people customize what happens when these events are triggered.

 4. Why would we convert a NodeList into an Array?
+: so we can eddit the node list with array methods

 5. What is a component?
+:it is a reusable pieece of code that can be used multiple times.

 ### Git Set up